laravel/docs/strings.md

     // true

 <a name="method-fluent-str-convert-case"></a>
-#### `containsAll` {.collection-method}
+#### `convertCase` {.collection-method}

-The `containsAll` method was introduced to the framework to provide greater flexibility when converting text strings to specific case formats.
+The `convertCase` method was introduced to the framework to provide greater flexibility when converting text strings to specific case formats.
 It also allows the use of specific or custom encodings:

     use Illuminate\Support\Str;